Skip to content

 Derma Rollers Won’t Bring Back Lost Hair Follicles

-Restoring your hair is only possible through hair transplant surgeries, which are direct solutions to hair loss and are long-lasting since the donor’s hair is harvested from safe areas of your scalp, and are supported by bio enhancements and advanced hair transplant technology here at UnitedCare.
+Restoring your hair is only possible through hair transplant surgeries, which are direct solutions to hair loss and are long-lasting since the donor’s hair is harvested from safe areas of your scalp and is supported by bio enhancements and advanced hair transplant technology here at UnitedCare:

 Frequently Asked Questions (FAQs)

-Can I use Derma Roller daily for hair?
+Can I Use a Derma Roller Daily for My Hair?

-It is not recommended to use a derma roller daily for hair growth since over usage of the derma roller can cause skin irritation, injury, or infection and may not necessarily result in improved hair growth.
+It is not recommended to use a derma roller daily for hair growth since overuse of the derma roller can cause skin irritation, injury, or infection and may not necessarily result in improved hair growth.
+Ideally, you can use it every two to four weeks, anytime during the day.

 For hair growth, you can safely use 0.5mm to 1.0mm derma rollers at home.
 1.5mm derma rollers can yield better results but are strongly advised to be used with the supervision of medical professionals to avoid injuries and micro-trauma.